mathieuprog/graphql-light/README.md

 The second argument is the function that retrieves the requested data from the store after the response has been cached.

-Then you can call the `subscribe` function to fetch the data and watch for updates.
-The arguments for `subscribe` of `DerivedQuery` are the same as those for `subscribe` of `Query`.
+Then you can call the `subscribe` or `query` function to fetch the data.
+The arguments of these functions are the same as those of `Query`'s.

 ```javascript
 import { locationsQuery } from '../graphql';